gluster/gluster-kubernetes/ansible/README.md

 ## Setup

 To get started, make sure [ansible is installed](http://docs.ansible.com/ansible/intro_installation.html) on your local machine and that you have SSH connectivity between your machine and each node in the cluster.
+Ansible 2.1.x or earlier is required.
+Ansible 2.2 will error out due to https://github.com/ansible/ansible/issues/20568.
 You will then need to manually create two files: `inventory.ini` and `topology.json`.

 ### inventory.ini